In Which Lady Gaga Makes Her

 Shit gets a little real, and Cricket gets rid of her by yelling "Croatan" over and over again, just like Violet did in Murder House when she tried to rid the house of evil spirits.

-Now that the Millers are convinced, Cricket shows his true colours.
+Now that the Millers are convinced, Cricket shows his true colors.
 He wants money. $25,000 to be exact.

 Matt kicks him out, but Cricket is unfazed.
 “I will be back.
 You will invite me.”
 Then, he turns to leave, but not before whispering something in Lee's ear.